BeardedArtist/Inventory-App/README.md

 The component that I am most excited about is the main inventory display screen.
 This tested my skills the most.
 While this may be simple to implement for a veteran programmer, I had a lot of difficulties in the beginning understanding the database that holds the user's data as well as being able to update that information.
 Once I finally implemented these two features, I was very excited!

 For those who try out my application, please enjoy!
 It's not perfect, but I am still proud!

+NOTE: A code review was created for this project during its enhancement phase.
+This code review can be found here: https://www.youtube.com/watch?v=dG797aGsOug